intel/cc-oci-runtime/data/obs-packaging/cc-oci-runtime/README.md

-#cc-oci-runtime
+# cc-oci-runtime

-This directory contains the sources to update rpm specfiles and debian source control files to generate ``cc-oci-runtime`` packages for Fedora and Ubuntu.
+This directory contains the sources to create rpm specfiles and debian source control files to create ``cc-oci-runtime`` The runtime of Intel® Clear Containers.

-There is a script to generate specs and dsc automatically, to be pushed to Open Build Service (http://openbuildservice.org/) and generate packages for you.
+With these files we generated fedora and ubuntu packages for this component.

-``./update_runtime.sh``
+``./update_runtime.sh [VERSION]``

-This script will generate/update the sources to create ``cc-oci-runtime`` packages.
+This script will update the sources to create ``cc-oci-runtime`` packages.

   * cc-oci-runtime.dsc
   * cc-oci-runtime.spec

-By default it will generate the specs using the version specified in the file ``configure.ac`` at the the root of the repository
+By default, the script will get VERSION specified in the ``versions.txt`` file found at the the repository's root.